curtjen/Web-Accessibility-Testing-Using-CasperJS/README.md

 # Web-Accessibility-Testing-Using-CasperJS
 ## Openwest 2015 talk by Curtis Jensen

-Example files can be found in the `examples` directory.
+Code example files can be found in the `examples` directory.

-Slides can be found in the `slides` directory.
+Presentation slides can be found in the `slides` directory.